 Here’s What You Do

 First...you have a beer.
 Making Oyster Artichoke Bisque may seem complicated before you tackle it, but it really is pretty simple if you’re in the right frame of mind.
 We’ll make this no-angst by doing some mise en place and having everything prepped and ready.
 Take a swig of that beer, read the recipe completely and make sure you have all the ingredients.
 Break the process into three parts: prepping the oysters and vegetables, cooking the vegetables and roux, then finally simmering the bisque with the oysters.

 Mise en place

-- Have the chicken stock handy but no need to measure it out until you see how much oyster liquor you get, you’ll adjust the amount of chicken stock based on the oyster liquor to get a total of 5 cups of liquid.
-Two pints of oysters should provide about 2 cups of juice, more or less, so you’ll add 3 cups of stock to make 5 total cups of liquid.
+- Have the chicken stock handy but no need to measure it out until you see how much oyster liquor you get.
+You’ll adjust the amount of chicken stock based on the oyster liquor to get a total of 5 cups of liquid.
+Two pints of oysters may provide about 2 cups of juice, more or less, so, in that case, you’d add 3 cups of stock to make 5 total cups of liquid.

 Saute and process the vegetables